MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-channeldata.md

 ## Create a Telegram message

 To create a message that implements Telegram-specific actions, such as sharing a voice memo or a sticker, set the `Activity` object's `channelData` property to a JSON object that specifies these properties:

 | Property | Description |
 |----|----|
 | method | The Telegram Bot API method to call. |
 | parameters | The parameters of the specified method. |

 These Telegram methods are supported:

 - answerInlineQuery
 - editMessageCaption
 - editMessageReplyMarkup
 - editMessageText
 - forwardMessage
-- kickChatMember
+- banChatMember
 - sendAudio
 - sendChatAction
 - sendContact